beaker-project/beaker/documentation/user-guide/job-design.rst

 When submitting a job, you can optionally submit it on behalf of a group, or on behalf of another user.

-By default, members of any group the submitter belongs to can modify job attributes (retention tag, product, whiteboard, priority, ack/nak) and delete the job.
-This is configurable and in sites where this behaviour is disabled, only the submitter will have these permissions.
-The latter will likely be the default in future releases.
+By default, only the submitter can modify job attributes (retention tag, product, whiteboard, priority, ack/nak), cancel the job, or delete the job.

 However, when you submit a job on behalf of a group, members of that group have full control over the job.

-Specifying a group will give members of that group the following access:-

-- SSH based access to the system the job is running on.
+All members of the group will also have SSH based access to the systems used by the job.
-- Full control over the job, equivalent to that of the owner.

 To learn how to set the group value, see :ref:`job-workflow-details`.

 Submitting a job on behalf of another user means that, aside from allowing